geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/user-interface-configuration.md

 -   **Top toolbar**: Select this check box to determine whether the GeoNetwork top toolbar will be shown.
 If not set, no toolbar will be visible.
 -   **List of languages**: Choose the languages from the list that should be available for translating the interface strings (available from the dropdown list in the top toolbar).
 If only one language remains, then no dropdown will be shown.
 Note that additional languages can be added, if translations are available, by selecting the `+` button below the list and adding the appropriate ISO codes.
+-   **Fluid header layout**: If enabled, the header uses the full width of the browser.
+-   **Show the catalog name in the Top menu**: If enabled, the name of the catalog will be shown in the top toolbar.
+-   **Is header fixed**: If enabled, the header will remain fixed at the top of the page when scrolling.
+-   **Show portal switcher**: If enabled, the portal switcher is displayed in the header (if multiple portals are available).
+-   **Header custom menu items**: Use this setting to control the order of the default menu items and any static pages configured for the header.
+The default menus are: `gn-site-name-menu`, `gn-portal-switcher`, `gn-search-menu`, `gn-map-menu`, `gn-contribute-menu`, `gn-admin-menu`.

 ![](img/ui-settings-toptoolbar.png)